Skip to main content

 Core protocol

-Once an IBC connection and proper channel is established between a provider and consumer chain, the provider will continually send validator set updates to the consumer over IBC.
-The consumer uses these validator set updates to update its own validator set in Comet.
-Thus, the provider validator set is effectively replicated on the consumer.
+Validator updates.
+Once an IBC connection and channel are established between a provider and consumer chain, the provider will continually send validator set updates to the consumer over IBC.
+Note the provider only sends updates for opted in validators.
+The consumer uses these validator set updates to update its own validator set in the consensus engine (e.g., CometBFT).

+Tokenomics and rewards.
 Consumer chains are free to create their own native token which can be used for fees, and can be created on the consumer chain in the form of inflationary rewards.
 These rewards can be used to incentivize user behavior, for example, LPing or staking.
-A portion of these fees and rewards will be sent to provider chain stakers, but that proportion is completely customizable by the developers, and subject to governance.
+A percentage of these fees and rewards will be sent to provider chain to be distributed among the opted in validators and their delegators.
+The percentage is completely customizable by the developers and subject to governance.